Quali sono i 4 types of sewage treatment?

 Sedimentation

 Sedimentation tanks, also known as clarifiers, play a crucial role in removing suspended solids that are heavier than water.
 In horizontal - flow sedimentation tanks, sewage enters at one end and flows horizontally.
 Suspended particles settle to the bottom under gravity, and the accumulated sludge is periodically removed.
 This type of tank is effective in separating sand, silt, and other heavy particles in large - scale wastewater treatment facilities.
 Verticale - flow sedimentation tanks, d'altra parte, have sewage entering from the bottom and flowing upward.
 Solids settle downward due to gravity and are collected at the bottom.
-They are more compact and suitable for small - A - medio - sized industrial facilities or decentralized wastewater treatment systems where space is limited.
+They are more compact and suitable for small - to - medio - sized industrial facilities or decentralized wastewater treatment systems where space is limited.

 Flotation